yiphei/yif-AI/README.md

 This repo contains four AI models that I researched: *Auto-regressive Encoder-Decoder Transformer*, *DeepPlan*, *Future Attention*, and *Learned Dropout*.
 Each model directory contains an extensive technical exposition along with the complete code implementation required to replicate the reported results.

-If you don't know where to start, let me help you with two rankings: one by performance against baseline and one by conceptual merits.
+If you don't know where to start, let me help you with two rankings: one by performance against baseline and one by theoretical merits.

-Performance against baseline:
+Performance against baseline ranking:
 1. *DeepPlan*
 2. *Auto-regressive Encoder-Decoder Transformer*
 3. *Learned Dropout*
 4. *Future Attention*

-Conceptual merits:
+Theoretical merits ranking:
 1. *DeepPlan*
 2. *Learned Dropout*
 3. *Auto-regressive Encoder-Decoder Transformer*